AlonsoLobato/LS_RB101_RB109_Small-Problems/Easy_4.md

 ------------------------

 ### Exersise 3: Leap Years (Part 1)

-**Solved with Nico; done on our own with a 15 minutes timer and solutions and process shared after**

 In the modern era under the Gregorian Calendar, leap years occur in every year that is evenly divisible by 4, unless the year is also divisible by 100.
 If the year is evenly divisible by 100, then it is not a leap year unless the year is evenly divisible by 400.